Comment on page

 For example, the home bioregion of Hylo's stewards is the Bay Area of California.
 The counties surrounding the San Francisco Bay are some of the most abundant agricultural areas in the United States, but wildfire and drought are features of the landscape at this time.
 We are using Hylo to connect folks in this bioregion who care about regeneration and ecosystem restoration.
 Our plan is to provide education about the bioregion, including land management techniques like fire management, while building relationships among land stewards and urban dwellers alike who recognize our shared dependence on the living health of the land.

 We envision a future where relationships based on trust allow neighboring land stewards to make collective land management decisions, and people from all over the bioregion come together to help implement them.
-Wildfires don't care whether a land steward is a Republican or a Democrat or something else - we're all equally at catastrophic risk.
-And we're equally served by learning as one united people to be in proper relationship with fire and manage the land accordingly (ideally with the partnership of our Indigenous brothers and sisters and Traditional Ecological Knowledge).
+Wildfires don't care whether a person is a Republican or a Democrat or something else - we're all equally at catastrophic risk.
+And we're equally served by learning as one united people to be in proper relationship with fire and manage the land accordingly.
+For this we must elevate and restore the leadership of Indigenous relatives and attend to the wisdom of Traditional Ecological Knowledge.

 Care for the land and her people crosses the arbitrary political boundaries of county, state, and border.
 It crosses the identities and polarities that are used to divide us.
 When we have the cultural will and proper tools to coordinate beyond these boundaries, then we have a foundation for resilience amidst climate chaos and a pathway for every bioregion to thrive.